fdemian/kalliope/README.md

 const CODE_LANGUAGES = getCodeLanguageOptions(false);
 ```

-The function takes a parameter that indicates wether to use Shiki as a code highlighter or not (if not, it will return a list of languages that Prism can highlight).

 The following code languages are accepted by the highlighter.
 The value column indicates the value passed as the parameter of the `CHANGE_CODE_LANGUAGE` command.